 What is Spotify email scam?

-In most cases cyber criminals/scammers behind phishing emails contact potential victims via email, text message or telephone.
-They attempt to trick people into providing some sensitive information, like, credit card details, passwords.
-In this particular case scammers send emails disguised as letters from Spotify asking recipients to update their payment method via fake Spotify website.
+In most cases, cyber criminals/scammers behind phishing emails contact potential victims via email, text message or telephone.
+They attempt to trick people into providing sensitive information such as credit card details and passwords.
+In this particular case, scammers send emails disguised as messages from Spotify asking recipients to update their payment methods via a fake Spotify website.
 Their main goal is to steal Spotify accounts.
-This and other similar emails should never be trusted.
+Never trust this email, or similar.

-Scammers behind this phishing scam send emails claiming that Spotify could not bill a recipient due to some problem with the preferred payment method.
-To fix this problem a recipient supposed to log in to Spotify via provided website link (a fake Spotify website).
-On that website a recipient is asked to log in with Facebook or using Spotify account login credentials (email address or username and password).
-It means that anyone who would try to log in to Spotify via this deceptive website, they would provide scammers their Facebook and/or Spotify login credentials.
-Scammers could use stolen accounts to steal identities, trick other people (e.g., people in victim's contact list) into providing sensitive information, make fraudulent purchases, transactions, sell stolen accounts to third parties (other cyber criminals), etc. It is common that users use the same login credentials for multiple accounts, which means scammers may try to steal them as well.
-Therefore, it is strongly recommended to be sure that any visited login website is legitimate, official (e.g., by checking its URL address) and never provide any information on questionable, unofficial pages.
+Scammers behind this phishing scam send emails claiming that Spotify could not bill the recipient due to a problem with the preferred payment method.
+To fix this problem, the recipient must supposedly log in to Spotify via a provided website link (a fake Spotify website).
+On this website, the recipient is asked to log in with Facebook or using Spotify account login credentials (email address or username and password).
+Therefore, anyone who attempts to log in to Spotify via this deceptive website provides scammers their Facebook and/or Spotify login credentials.
+Scammers could use stolen accounts to steal identities, trick other people (e.g., people in the victim's contact list) into providing sensitive information, make fraudulent purchases and transactions, sell stolen accounts to third parties (other cyber criminals), etc. Commonly, people use identical login credentials for multiple accounts, and thus scammers can try to compromise them as well.
+Therefore, be sure that any visited login website is legitimate and official (e.g., by checking its URL address) and never provide any information on dubious, unofficial pages.

 |Name||Spotify Email Scam|